-A question we sometimes receive on ADHD Central is about whether or not stuttering is somehow associated with having ADHD.
+Is there a connecton between ADHD and stuttering?
 Some of you have asked about stuttering with relation to certain ADHD medications and some of you have asked if adults with ADHD can have a stuttering problem.
 The short answer to these questions is yes.
-In this post we will explore the research we do have about stuttering and ADHD and also what you can do about it.

 What is the correlation between ADHD and stuttering?

 According to a 2007 Medical News Today article, "Many Kids with ADHD also Stutter," as many as 26 percent of children diagnosed with ADHD also have a stuttering problem.
 Why?Here are some possible reasons why stuttering may be more of an issue for individuals who have ADHD:

 - Stuttering may be part of a larger issue of speech and language impairment.
 The Stuttering Foundation of America cites an estimate that as many as 45 percent of children with ADHD also have some form of speech and language impairment.
 Many of the children who have ADHD and speech and language challenges will have high rates of articulation disorders.